 What you need to do if you fall into the 'deemed exemption' category

-If you are exempt electricity seller, you must comply with the relevant clauses of the Energy Retail Code.
+Exempt persons must comply with the relevant clauses of the Energy Retail Code of Practice and the Electricity Distribution Code of Practice.

 Multiple activity exemption